 The introduction of contactless donation technology reflects changing payment habits in the UK.
 2016 was the first year in the UK in which more payments were made by card than with cash, and contactless is fast becoming the preferred method for payments under £20.
 Eight out of ten debit cards and six out of ten credit cards are now contactless.

 Across the cultural and charitable sectors, contactless is now offering a valuable secondary method of support alongside more established mechanisms, such as regular giving through Direct Debit.
-Numerous charities, including Cancer Research UK, have experimented with 'contactless shop windows' and 'smart benches' in town centres, while the Church of England has reported positively on trials with contactless payment devices.
+Numerous charities, including Cancer Research UK, have experimented with 'contactless shop windows' (link to video) and 'smart benches' in town centres, while the Church of England has reported positively on trials with contactless payment devices.

 However, while contactless is very popular in the UK, it isn’t the same story everywhere.
 In the US, for example, mobile phone payments are gaining more traction than contactless cards, and tourists still often prefer to carry cash in local currency to avoid charges.
 GLAM receives a lot of international visitors so it will be interesting to see how take-up of the scheme might vary among different audience segments and how it will fare alongside traditional donation mechanisms.